lamlokhin/csci3170proj/README.md

 ## List of files with description
 - CSCI3170Proj.java (file that runs the whole program)
-- mysql-jdbc.jar (driver that runs the Java file with connection to the database)

 ## Methods of compilation and execution
 1. Make sure that Java is installed on the machine.
-2. Execute the command "javac CSCI3170Proj.java" in the directory containing the list of files.
+2. Execute the command "javac CSCI3170Proj.java" in the directory containing the list of files and the driver.
 3. Execute the command "java -classpath ./mysql-jdbc.jar:./ CSCI3170Proj" in the same directory.